Closed for 2022! Congratulations Fellows!

 PLEASE REVIEW FELLOWSHIP PROGRAM PROCEDURES AND ELIGIBILITY REQUIREMENTS LISTED BELOW!

-The Honors College with Johnson & Johnson Women in STEM2D Life Sciences Summer Undergraduate Research Fellowship (HCW-SURF) award includes a $3500 stipend for summer research experience.
+The Honors College with Johnson & Johnson Women in STEM2D Life Sciences Summer Undergraduate Research Fellowship (HCW-SURF) award includes a $4000 stipend for a 10 week summer research experience.
 The Fellowship is generously funded by the Honors College with Johnson & Johnson Women in STEM2D.

 Preference will be given to students who have not previously been awarded a SURF from our summer program.